annaguo-bios/flexCausal/README.md

 > - Treatment and outcome specifications
 >
 > - ADMG (acyclic directed mixed graph), projection of a directed
->   acyclic graphs (DAG) with latent variables.
+>   acyclic graph (DAG) with latent variables.
 This can be based on
 >   expert knowledge, causal discovery methods, or a combination of
 >   both.